-Christian began his career in intellectual property at the United States Patent and Trademark Office as a patent examiner.
-During his tenure as an examiner, Christian examined applications in a variety of computer-related technologies, including task management, video compression, computer networking, network security, data encryption, anti-virus, intrusion detection, authentication, authorization, and cryptography.
-In 2008, Christian was recognized by the American Intellectual Property Law Association as an Outstanding Examiner.
+Christian began his career in intellectual property law as a patent examiner at the U.S. Patent and Trademark Office, where he examined applications in a variety of computer-related technologies, including task management, video compression, computer networking, network security, data encryption, anti-virus, intrusion detection, authentication, authorization, and cryptography.

 - B.S.
 2002, New Jersey Institute of Technology